ywwhhh/F-CPI/README.md

 1. Models of the four modes of F-CPI
 3. The optimization algorithm that could design F-substituted SMILES with high activities for target protein

+## 2025/5/19
+1. We have published the preprocessed dataset on Kaggle:https://www.kaggle.com/datasets/yinwenhai/f-cpi-dataset/data
+2. Move the files in the data0 directory of F-CPI_data to the project directory where train.by can be run
+3. For F-CPI-S, due to the involvement of pre training of other existing models and the large file size, we have provided a way to obtain pre training embeddings in this update (data/get_ pretrain_ emb (for seq))
+4. We provide a way to preprocess all data in order to introduce proteins and molecules from outside the dataset for testing. （data/get_xxxx）
+5. Modified some paths and adaptation code to ensure the normal operation of the project, which may require cloning the repository again
 ## Contents
 1. [Introduction](#introduction)
 2. [Environment Setup](#environment-setup)